ehossack/taskpot/README.md

 ## Current Commands

+* `/taskpot --help` shows help

-* `/taskpot timer`
+* `/taskpot --timer <minutes or location>`

+Sets a timer for coffee, if the text is a numerical value less than four this will be the time.
-Sets a 4-minute timer for coffee.
+Otherwise we will set a 4-minute timer for coffee.
 This is based on the fact that french press has a 30 second steep period to account for bloom, then a 4-minute further steep period which requires nothing but patience.
 The timer also includes gifs, because we need more gifs.
-The gif keyword is "four minutes".
+The gif keyword is "X minutes", where X is the calculated number of minutes.
-After 4 minutes, a random text string from the predefined list will appear.
+After X minutes, a random text string from the predefined list will appear.

-`/taskpot timer <some text>` will append the text to the ultimate response, for example `/taskpot timer on levon's desk` if the coffee was steeped in an unusual location.
+If the text is non-numerical, it will append the text to the ultimate response, for example `/taskpot timer on levon's desk` if the coffee was steeped in an unusual location.

 * `/taskpot <some text>`

-With any text, Taskpot will create a poll with a gif (keyword "who wants coffee") and the text included.
+With any text, Taskpot will send a random gif, much as giphy once did.

+* `/taskpot --poll <optional text>`

-There is an interactive "Me" button, that, when clicked, will append the user's name to a list of interested folk.
+Creates a poll for "Who wants coffee?" with optional text There is an interactive "Me" button, that, when clicked, will append the user's name to a list of interested folk.

-* `/taskpot asks "<some text"`

-This effectively allows Taskpot to send any gif with an arbitrary text defined in quotes.

 ## Running tests